davidbasilefilho/basile.nvim/README.md

 ### AI with `avante.nvim`

 [`avante.nvim`](https://github.com/yetone/avante.nvim) is a Neovim plugin made to provide a more intelligent completion experience.
-It provides a more intelligent completion experience by using AI models to predict the next word.
 It is heavily inspired by the Cursor IDE and offers similar features.

 ### Neorg

 [Neorg](https://github.com/nvim-neorg/neorg) is a note-taking plugin for Neovim.
 It allows you to create and manage notes in a simple and organized way.
-I also use it for literate programming, which I used for my [`tmux` config](https://github.com/davidbasilefilho/basile.tmux), for example.
+I also use it for literate programming, which I did for my [`tmux` config](https://github.com/davidbasilefilho/basile.tmux), for example.

 ### LSP, Treesitter, and more